Open Accessibility Menu

 Types of Dialysis

-• Hemodialysis: A dialysis machine is connected to your body.
-The blood is then cleaned in the machine and returned to your body.
+There are two different types of dialysis.
+Mee Memorial Healthcare System offers outpatient Hemodialysis.
+A dialysis machine is connected to your body.
+The blood is cleaned and returned to your body.

 What Does Dialysis Look Like?